This bill relates to financial incentives for economic development.

 This bill reauthorizes and reenacts the provisions of the "Missouri Downtown Economic Stimulus Act" (MODESA), which previously sunset and no longer permitted new project authorizations under current law.

-The bill shortens the statute of limitations for legal challenges relating to authority contracts, development plans, development areas, development projects, expanded development areas, expanded development plans, and taxes authorized under the Act.
+The bill shortens the statute of limitations for legal challenges relating to authority contracts, development plans, development areas, development projects, expanded development areas, expanded development plans, and taxes authorized under MODESA.
 Current law allows 90 days to challenge such actions.
-The bill reduces the limitation period to 30 days following the effective date of the applicable ordinance or resolution.
+This bill reduces the limitation period to 30 days following the effective date of the applicable ordinance or resolution.

 The bill modifies and expands the powers of municipalities and authorities administering downtown redevelopment projects.
 Municipalities and authorities are authorized to prepare and implement expanded development plans and projects; acquire, transfer, or dispose of property; install or relocate infrastructure; enter into contracts; accept grants and donations; select developers; issue obligations; pledge revenues; and finance expanded development project costs.

-The bill modifies provisions relating to property acquisition and disposition within development project areas and expanded development project areas.
+This bill modifies provisions relating to property acquisition and disposition within development project areas and expanded development project areas.
 Municipalities and authorities may transfer or lease property for residential, recreational, commercial, industrial, or mixed uses consistent with a development plan or expanded development plan.
-No new application for a development area, development plan, or development project will be approved after December 31, 2032, and no new application for expanded development projects will be approved after January 1, 2037.
+After August 28, 2026, the Department of Economic Development may approve up to four new applications for a development area, development plan, or development project from a municipality but no new application for a development area, development plan, or development project will be approved after December 31, 2032.
+No new application for expanded development projects will be approved after January 1, 2037.

 The bill revises requirements for development plans and establishes requirements for expanded development plans.
 Expanded development plans must include legal descriptions of the project area, estimated project costs, financing sources, evidence of financial commitments, relocation assistance plans, infrastructure improvements, and findings relating to blight, conservation, or economic conditions within the area.

-The bill modifies notice and hearing requirements applicable to development areas, expanded development areas, development plans, and expanded development plans.
+This bill modifies notice and hearing requirements applicable to development areas, expanded development areas, development plans, and expanded development plans.
 Public hearings are required prior to approval of certain redevelopment ordinances, and notice must be provided by certified mail to affected taxing districts and certain property owners.
-Notice of public hearings must also be published once each week for four weeks immediately prior to the hearing.
+Notice of public hearings must also be published at least twice.

 The bill modifies provisions relating to special allocation funds.
 Following approval of development financing, payments in lieu of taxes, economic activity taxes, State sales tax increments, State income tax increments, municipal residential earnings tax increments, State residential income tax increments, and other net new revenues may be deposited into a special allocation fund for payment of redevelopment costs and obligations.